Ian-Blanshard/MP1-Personal-Portfolio/README.md

 * HTML
 * CSS

-Bootstrap is utalized to structure the website
+Bootstrap CSS framework is utalized to structure the website and create a quick and easy to use navigation bar

 Git and GitHub